CARLOS CASTANEDA'S DON JUAN:

 _________________________________________

-1. This is confusing but here goes: Castaneda insisted to his death that Don Juan Matus was a real person and that his Don Juan books were non-fiction; the man I interviewed (DJ) who claimed to be Castaneda's Don Juan, was/is an actual living person, still alive as of this writing; my Don Juanian character Don Anon (from "anonymous") is a wholly fictional character.
+1. This is confusing but here goes: 1) Castaneda insisted to his death that Don Juan (Matus) was a real person and that (Castaneda's) Don Juan books should be classified non-fiction in the Library of Congress system.
+2) The man I interviewed (DJ), who claimed to be Castaneda's Don Juan, was/is an actual living person, still alive to my knowledge as of this writing.
+3) In my Sham Man, the Don Juanian protagonist is named Don Anon (from "anonymous") and is a wholly fictional character.
 (See Disclaimer below).

-2. As for my own due diligence, I have a xerox of DJ's "official" Mexican ID stating his remarkable age, which looked legit; professional photographs of him, audio recordings of our interviews and credible witnesses to all of them including a Mexican attorney.
+3. As for my own due diligence, I have a xerox of DJ's "official" Mexican ID stating his alleged age, which looked legit; professional photographs of him, audio recordings of our interviews and credible witnesses including a Mexican attorney.

 DISCLAIMER: